• Menu

 • Breathalyzers (in case you can’t resist a cheeky glass of Vin de Pays with your lunch)

-You can easily find these yourself on Amazon, but the one I’ve linked to above should have you covered.
-Keep in mind that this isn’t optional – these items are required by law in France and several other European countries, including Spain, Germany, Italy, Belgium, Austria, and Poland.
-If you’re planning on driving through any of these countries, make sure you’re using your headlight deflectors and your car sticker, and that the other items are at least ready for inspection by local police in case you get stopped or have an accident/breakdown.
+This isn’t optional, by the way – these items are required not just in France, but also several other European countries including Spain, Germany, Italy, Belgium, Austria, and Poland.
+So if you’re planning on driving in any of these countries, use your headlight deflectors and your car sticker, and make sure that the other items are at least ready for inspection by local police in case you get stopped or have an accident/breakdown.

 Choosing the right ferry to France for you will depend depend mostly on where you’re traveling from, and where you plan to explore.
-If you’re pretty flexible though, I’m a big fan of WW2 history, and I have nostalgic memories of childhood holidays, so my top picks are St Malo (for the stunning Mont Saint Michel) or one of the Normandy ferry ports like Caen or Cherbourg to visit the D-Day landing beaches.
+If you’re pretty flexible though, I’m a big fan of WW2 history, and I have nostalgic memories of childhood visits to Mont Saint Michel, so my top picks are St Malo or one of the Normandy ferry ports like Caen or Cherbourg to visit the D-Day landing beaches.

 If you’re bringing your own car or you prefer to hire one on arrival, you can pretty much head to any of the French ports though, as northern France has so many worthwhile places to visit, including Morlaix, Dinan, Honfleur and Rouen to name a few.